U.S. Modern History

 A unique look at US History from 1900-2010.
 Spending time in each decade, we’ll learn about world events using music, primary sources, photography, and art of the era.
 This approach helps history come alive in a way that a typical textbook struggles.
 Most decades will take three weeks of study to complete.

 We work on making connections between events and the how the journey through history helped lead us to the current day.

-This class will average 2.5 hours of homework a week, with a mix of graphic novels, selected readings, videos, and worksheets to complete at home.
+This class will average 2.5 hours of homework a week, with a mix of graphic novels, selected readings, and videos to complete at home.
 Class time will maximize group learning and projects.
-Supply costs include a student sketchbook and shared class art supplies, and graphic novels to be used in the class.
+Supply costs include a student sketchbook, shared class art supplies, and graphic novels to be used in the class.

 · Students must have computer access, able to research and write on historical subjects.

 · Students must have Microsoft Word/ MS Word or some common word-processing program mainly for creating documents, such as handouts and students' homework assignments

 · Students must have the ability to email papers to the teacher.

 · Students must come to class on time, be seated, and be prepared to begin class